 Immerse yourself in the world of dance before every performance at the Long Center by checking out Ballet-o-mania!

-Arrive early early and explore our interactive discovery lounge, featuring informational videos, costume and music samples, and behind-the-scenes info on the production, the chorographers, the dancers and musicians.
-You can "ask a dancer" anything you'd like to know about the art form, see and touch pointe shoes and learn more about the dance works and the creative process at their own leisure.
+Arrive early early and explore our interactive discovery lounge, featuring informational videos, costume and music samples, and behind-the-scenes info on the production, the choreographers, the dancers and musicians.
+You can "ask a dancer" anything you'd like to know about the art form, see and touch pointe shoes, and learn more about the dance works and the creative process.